 SE presented the report, highlighting the recent audits, all of which provided significant assurance.

-There has been a downward trend in the number of homes not meeting the Decent Homes Standard.
-The stock condition survey data has shown only marginal movement, with SE noting that JLL will now be conducting some of the surveys and this will help drive completion rates up.
+There has been a continued improvement in the number of homes meeting the Decent Homes Standard.
+However, stock condition survey volumes have shown only marginal movement, with SE noting that JLL will now be conducting some of the surveys and this will help drive completion rates up following their appointment

-While progress on response repairs, the current situation reflects the highest number of jobs being completed.
-This indicates improvement, and with the recent hiring of ten new operatives, the work in progress should improve as they become fully operational, having initially been onboarded and not yet working at full capacity.
+Recent months have shown the highest levels of incoming repairs volumes; despite this, work in progress volumes have marginally reduced.
+This indicates improvement, and with the recent hiring of ten new operatives, the work in progress should improve further as they become fully operational, having initially been onboarded and not yet working at full capacity.

 TO asked about the source of the data.
-SE clarified that personalized responses are now mandatory for all comments and feedback.
+SE clarified that personalized responses are now mandatory for all negative comments and feedback.

 SH referred to the stock condition survey and asked how the data from JLL’s survey will be incorporated, given that the Ongo survey has over 1,000 lines of data.
 SE explained that historically, data has been shared in a file or PDF format.
 However, as part of the procurement process for this work, a condition was included to ensure that the data is integrated into the organisation’s system.

 MS inquired about the percentage of homes requiring a stock condition survey.
-MS stated that the ultimate goal is to achieve 100% coverage, and progress is being made toward that objective
+SE stated that the ultimate goal is to achieve 100% coverage, and progress is being made toward that objective